hexa-decim8/ISBPM/Class_Materials/Week_2/Day_3/README.md

 1. Day 1 review
 2. What are APIs?
 3. How do we secure API access?
+	* Oauth
-2. What is the Software Development Lifecycle?
+4. What is the Software Development Lifecycle?
 	* Requirement analysis & collection
 		* Roles:
 			* Product owner